I had to do something I absolutely hate doing. I broke up with a client.

 This one requires a bit of a disclaimer.
 I am a BIG believer in communication.
 In fact, a new client inquiry should be a bit like a first date.
 The “getting to know you” period is incredibly important.

 But when communication becomes excessive, and an actual assignment doesn’t soon follow, it may be time to abandon ship.

 This is actually what happened with the client I let go this week.

 This particular client said they were a marketing company and were looking to hire 3 graphic designers for a steady stream of projects for their clientele.

 I participated in multiple rounds of interviews, lengthy “training sessions”, exchanged several emails back and forth, installed required software on my computer, formatted my invoices to fit their standards, etc.

 (Editor’s Note: Upwork updated their off-platform pre-contract communication policy in 2020.
 Off platform pre-contract communications like phone calls and emails are no longer allowed.
-In large part, this rule prevents the excessive communication before the contract begins and encourages the client to make a decision before proceeding.
-However, excessive communication may still become a problem even with the Upwork messenger alone, so I still count this as a red flag. )
+However, excessive communication may still become a problem even with the Upwork messenger alone, so I still count this as a red flag.)

-And yet, over 4 months after our initial engagement, they had yet to give me a single assignment.
+And yet, more than 4 months after our initial engagement, they had yet to give me a single assignment.